ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 **c)** If you are from Canada, include the `Spoof App Version` patch, which allows users to bypass the radio-only restriction that is in Canada.
 Additional setup is in step 4 of the guide.

 When you are done selecting the patches that you want, press "Done" and then "Patch".
 Patching generally takes 2-5 minutes.
 If you leave the app it may cancel without warning.
-Take screenshots of any errors / failures that occur to make troubleshooting easier.
+If any errors or failures occur use the button in the bottom left corner to copy the full log in order to make troubleshooting easier.